LocalMovers.com Company Logotype

 Flat minimum fee for short-distance local moves

-Two units require double the equipment and labor
+Two sections require separate trucks and double the labor

 Both halves towed separately on different trucks

-The structure of your home is the biggest pricing variable.
-Here's how different home types compare in terms of moving costs and complexity.
+The size and structure of your manufactured home is the biggest pricing variable.
+Here's how each type compares in cost and complexity.

 Single-Wide